rvanarsdall/broken-server-mongodb/README.md

 - Debug! - Use the Debug Terminal to help with your debugging skills.
 - There are 7 main errors to find.

 You will need to use the postman export provided for you (in the `Postman` folder) to test out every endpoint to make sure they are functioning.
-Some errors will only show up if you are using the endpoit.
+Some errors will only show up if you are using the endpoint.

 Happy hacking!